-In case of the following events, SMP MUST close the lower layer transport connection and an error MUST be raised to the higher layer:
+In case of the following events, SMP closes the lower layer transport connection and an error is raised to the higher layer:

-- 1. The lower-layer transport disconnects. - 2.
-A packet is received by a peer and does not follow the specifications outlined in section $\underline{2}$ .
+- The lower-layer transport disconnects. - A packet is received by a peer and does not follow the specifications outlined in section 2.